- Real Estate: Purchase and Sales Agreements, Deeds and Conveyances, Financing and Title Issues.

 - Buying Real Estate in Washington is different from B.C.

-- “Closing” or completion documents are usually prepared by an escrow agent (usually affiliated with a Title Insurance Company), and not by an attorney as in B.C.
+- “Closing” or completion documents are usually prepared by an escrow agent (who is normally affiliated with a Title Insurance Company), and not by an attorney as in B.C.

-- South of the Border, Title Insurance Companies insure the ”title” and certain matters may or may not be covered.
-But recognize that it is possible for a property owner to lose property rights by adverse claims over time.
-So there is often risks in any real estate transaction.
+- South of the Border, Title Insurance Companies insure the ”title” but many matters are not covered.
+Beware that it is possible for a property owner to lose property rights by adverse claims or prescriptive uses over time.
+So there are often risks in any real estate transaction.

-- In order to reduce the risks, it is recommended that a buyer obtain a survey before completing the purchase of Real Estate in Washington.
+- In order to reduce the risks, it is recommended that a buyer obtain a survey and perform other due diligence before completing the purchase of Real Estate in Washington.

 Canadian Non-U.S. Residents Selling or Gifting Real Estate in Washington State

-- A sale of U.S. real estate requires the buyer to withhold 15% of the amount realized by the foreign seller on most transactions unless exempted.
+- A sale of U.S. real estate requires the buyer to withhold 15% of the sales price by the foreign seller on most transactions unless exempted.

-- A sale of U.S. real estate may result in U.S. tax liability to the foreign seller although the tax rate may be reduced by capital gains treatment.
-Any tax paid in the U.S. may be a credit against taxes owed in Canada.
+- A sale of U.S. real estate may result in U.S. tax liability to the foreign seller although the tax rate may be reduced by capital gains treatment and the US-Canada Tax Treaty.
+Tax paid in the U.S. may be a credit against taxes owed in Canada.